 After the generator turns on, you should monitor it to make sure there are no alarms or error codes and that everything is working as it should.
 Pay careful attention to any signs of leaks, excessive exhaust smoke, loud noises, or anything else that is unusual.
 You should also check the oil pressure and temperature gauges to make sure they are within the normal operating range.
 You’ll also want to go into the house and check to see that all your appliances are powered and working properly.
 If everything is still fine after 30 minutes, you can switch the power on, and the generator will automatically shut off.

 If you notice anything unusual when the unit is running, you should immediately contact an electrician to have the unit inspected.
 Otherwise, you run the risk of the unit not starting or suddenly dying when the power goes out and you need it.

 In addition to exercising the unit weekly, you should also have it professionally serviced at least once a year.
 You may need to have your generator serviced more often if it gets lots of use or if you’re not comfortable changing the oil yourself.

 Generator Installation, Maintenance and Repair Experts

-If you’re considering a backup generator, our team at Beck Electric Company can help you choose the best unit and ensure that it is installed correctly.
+If you’re considering a backup generator, our team at Beck Electric, Generators & Plumbing can help you choose the best unit and ensure that it is installed correctly.
 We can also handle your maintenance and repair needs.
 Our electricians work on both residential and commercial generators, and we service units from any manufacturer.
 We also install, maintain and repair other electrical equipment including smart home technology, whole-home surge protectors, and EV charging stations.
 Give us a call today if you have any questions about backup generators or need to schedule a service appointment.